 Within this framework, and throughout the act of watermarking, I aim to create a space to publish undercovered personal, political and other kinds of messages.
 With my creative response, I consider that users commenting and publishing their thoughts disseminated hand to hand with the actual circulation of a file is relevant.
-Having the power of saying that I am here and I disagree with how paywalls, borders and how rules are structured and reinforced is powerful and pertinent.
+Having the power of saying that I am here, and I disagree with how paywalls, borders, and how rules are structured and reinforced is compelling and pertinent.
 These messages must be published and made public.

-This being, we can compare these ideas commenting as a strategy of contemporary political resistance to what has been happening in cracks of software, such as Adobe Zii.
+This being, we can compare these ideas commenting as a strategy of contemporary political resistance to what has been happening in cracked of software, such as Adobe Zii.
 Adobe Zii or Adobe Zii Patcher is a one-click software program patcher or activation tool for Mac.
 The developers of this software inserted the quote "why join the navy if you can be a pirate" during the actual process of patching the desired software.
-It is striking how this intention differs from the one in Crack Intros, creating a reference, not to the one who released this patch but creating a relation to the actual act of copying, commenting on the situation and encouraging provocative behaviours.
+It is striking how this intention differs from the one in Crack Intros, creating a reference, not to the one who released this patch but creating a relation to the actual act of copying, commenting on a situation and encouraging provocative behaviours.

 I believe that using watermarks as a way of commenting on power structures, dissemination of knowledge and other equivalent situations and opinions will also function as a political mirror to what as been happening to free access to knowledge and information.
-While achieving this through digital watermarking, we are not only able to reach the ones that are already fighting within this culture, but also the ones that might be unknowledgeable users of shadow libraries and other grey publishing platforms, creating awareness to such topics.
+While achieving this through digital watermarking, we are not only able to reach the ones that are already fighting within this culture, but also the ones that might be uninformed users of shadow libraries and other grey publishing platforms, creating a political discourse around such topics.

-Tactical Watermarking is not only a system about revealing hidden layers and creating a memory to an archive.
+Tactical Watermarking is not only a system about revealing hidden layers and augmenting the memory of an archive.
 It is also about creating strategies to suppress unwanted information.
-It is valuable to stress that in the contemporary panorama of digital watermarking calling out user identity is the ultimate goal.
-While recognising the intention to remove this layer of information I felt like it was relevant to create parallelism to the project SecureDrop.
+It is valuable to stress that in the contemporary panorama of digital watermarking, calling out user identity is the ultimate goal.
+While recognising the intention to remove this layer of information, I felt like it was relevant to create parallelism to the project SecureDrop.
 This project was first released under the name DeadDrop, designed and developed by Aaron Swartz and Kevin Poulsen.
-SecureDrop is a free software platform that enables safe communication between whistleblowers, journalist and different organizations.
+SecureDrop is a free software platform that enables safe communication between whistleblowers, journalist and different organisations.
 In this platform, whistleblowers, which are the sources, submit documents and data while avoiding most common forms of online tracking (Ball, 2014).
-During this process sources are also assigned a random user name, allowing a journalist to contact and privately chat with them.
+During this process, sources are also assigned a random user name, allowing a journalist to contact and privately chat with them.

-The connections I intend to make between my system and SecureDrop are that both main intentions are the creation of spaces to anonymously publish files that are not intended to be part of the public sphere.
-This happens by creating a parallelism between how either private or public organizations protect secrets and how publishers protect copyright material.
-In their core, the key aspect to them is how they facilitate the anonymization of files.
-In SecureDrop by using private, isolated servers, and using encryption and decryption tools, in Tactical Watermarking using watermarking as a way to obscure existing watermarks, by overlaying existing marks found, and by re-writing new subjective metadata to documents, obscuring user traces aimed at making them accountable.
-This is explored in the previous chapter of my thesis.
+The connections I intend to make between my system and SecureDrop are that both main intentions are the creation of strategies to anonymously disseminate files not intended to be part of the public sphere.
+Establishing parallelisms between how either private or public organisations protect secrets and how publishers protect copyright material.
+In their core, the critical aspect to them is how they facilitate the anonymisation of files.
+In SecureDrop by using private, isolated servers, and using encryption and decryption tools.
+In using watermarks as a way to obscure already existing one, by overlaying existing marks found, and by re-writing new subjective metadata to documents, obscuring user traces aimed at making them accountable as explored in the previous chapter of my thesis.